andifalk/cloud-security-workshop/labs/initial/product/README.md

 }
 ```

-In this updated security configuration we
+In this updated security configuration (the second SecurityFilterChain called api(...)) we:

-* disable web sessions as with token authentication each request must contain the token in the header and a session cookie is not required any more
+* disable web sessions as with token authentication each request must contain the token in the header and a session cookie is not required any more (stateless authentication)
-* disable [CSRF]() protection as we do not use session cookies any more and therefore are not vulnerable for CSRF attacks
+* disable [CSRF]() protection as we do not use session cookies anymore and therefore are not vulnerable for CSRF attacks
-* disable basic authentication and formular based login
+* disable basic authentication and formula based login (we only support token based authentication now)
-* enable the application to act as an OAuth2/OIDC resource server requiring JWT tokens in the _authorization_ header
+* enable the application to act as an OAuth2/OIDC resource server requiring JWT as bearer tokens in the _authorization_ header

 Please note that the bean definition for the `PasswordEncoder` has been removed as well as the password encoding
 is not required any more.

 This will cause compilation errors in `ProductInitializer` class.
 To solve these just remove all references
 to the encoder in that class.
-There is also no need any more to create users as users are not required any more to log in.
+There is also no need anymore to create users as users are not required any more to log in.
-This will be achieved by the OAuth authorization server.
+This will be achieved by the OAuth authorization server (only this component knows about user credentials and other user details).

-<u>_com.example.ProductInitializer.java_:</u>
+__com.example.ProductInitializer.java__:

 ```java
 package com.example;